Harnessing the Benefits of the Web to Launch Your Business After 60

 At the start of 2018, I finally made the resolution to send out a fortnightly blog.
 I sent the first one to a short list of people, mainly friends, but it gradually developed into a wonderful space for dialogue.

 The lesson I take from this is: nothing ventured, nothing gained.
-Each week I get a couple more subscribers and my list is growing.
-If you are interested, you can visit my website and opt-in at the bottom of the home page.
+Each week, I get a couple more subscribers and my list is growing.

 Have Someone Walk Alongside You